Back

 Who doesn’t like the feeling of success when we know all the answers or can do something easily?
 However, in terms of learning, it would be beneficial to spend as much time as possible out of your comfort zone doing tasks and studying things that are challenging for you.
 The magic lies in finding a difficulty level that is just challenging enough but not too difficult.

-So make sure you don’t spend too much time on subjects you already master but plunge boldly into more challenging waters.
+So make sure you don’t spend too much time on subjects you already mastered but plunge boldly into more challenging waters.

 10 – Learn a memory technique to help you study